TIBCOSoftware/bcce-tas-scripts/readme.txt

 Files
 ========================================================================================================
 build-images.sh:
-    It creates the AuditSafe Docker images and push the images to the Docker repository.
+    It creates the TIBCO AuditSafe Docker images and push the images to the Docker repository.

 deploy-auditsafe.sh:
-    It deploys the AuditSafe services onto the Kubernetes cluster.
+    It deploys the TIBCO AuditSafe services onto the Kubernetes cluster.

 deployment.properties:
-     It contains all the properties that you must set before building the BCCE's Docker images and deploying to the Kubernetes cluster.
+     It contains all the properties that you must set before building the BusinessConnect CE Docker images and deploying to the Kubernetes cluster.